 The literacy and numeracy catch-up premium gives state-funded schools additional funding to support Year 7 pupils who did not achieve the expected standard in Reading or Maths at the end of Key Stage 2.
-This year TPS will receive £7,166.
+For the academic year 2018-19 TPS received £7,166.

 For the academic year 2018-19 the DFE and EFA awarded catch up premium based on the percentage change in cohort size compared with the previous cohort, rather than on the number of students who have not met the expected standard in Reading or Maths at Key Stage 2.
 It will be adjusted to reflect the percentage change in the size of their Year 7 cohort, based on the October 2017 census.
-(Gov.uk)
+(Gov.uk) This remains the same for 2019-20 with a figure of approximately £7,000.